2025 UCI America Tour

-The 2025 UCI America Tour is the 21st season of the UCI America Tour.
-The season began on 25 October 2024 with the Vuelta Ciclista Internacional a Guatemala and will end in October 2025.
+The 2025 UCI America Tour was the 21st season of the UCI America Tour.
+The season began on 25 October 2024 with the Vuelta Ciclista Internacional a Guatemala and ended in October 2025.

 The points leader, based on the cumulative results of previous races, wore the UCI America Tour cycling jersey.
 Throughout the season, points were awarded to the top finishers of stages within stage races and the final general classification standings of each of the stages races and one-day events.
 The quality and complexity of a race also determined how many points were awarded to the top finishers, the higher the UCI rating of a race, the more points were awarded.

 The UCI ratings from highest to lowest were as follows: